 Screen printing is an extremely versatile means of reproducing a 2-D image onto a variety of objects.
 Hand-drawn, painted, photographic and digital images can be used singularly and in combination with each other.
 Preparation and processing is relatively simple and multiples can be produced quickly.
-In this class, we will print with water based inks.
+In this class, we will print with non-toxic, water-based inks.

 After mastering these fundamental methods, students will learn registration techniques for printing multiple colors/layers and best practices for overprinting on paper.
-Additional areas of exploration may include printing on fabric and the use of repeated patterns, printing on other substrates and monotype printing (producing unique images).
+Additional areas of exploration may include printing on fabric and the use of repeated patterns, printing on other substrates, hand-made stencils and monotype printing (producing unique images).

 Delivery Method: Fully in-person